-Ke Kumu ʻĀina offers a variety of student programs year-round, including:
+Ke Kumu ʻĀina offers a variety of student and teacher programs and services year-round, including:

-- ʻĀina-Based Education Support for Teachers – We collaborate with teachers interested in standards-based ʻāina education and offer support with ʻāina-engagement (field) trips, classroom presentations, and continuing education programs.
+- ʻĀina-Based Education Support for Teachers and Schools – We collaborate with teachers and schools interested in standards-based education through ʻāina and offer support with ʻāina-engagement (field) trips, classroom presentations, and teacher education programs.

-- Leadership Program – We employ high school students interested in ʻāina-based education as Youth Leaders for our student programs.
-As a part of the position, students develop leadership capacity, supporting teaching staff with program logistics and even leading mini-workshop for middle school students.
+- Leadership Program – We employ high school students interested in ʻāina-based education as Alakaʻi ʻŌpio (Youth Leaders) for our student programs.
+As a part of the position, students develop leadership capacity, supporting teaching staff with program logistics and even leading mini-workshops for middle school students.

 Interested in more information or getting involved?
 Please contact our ʻāina-based education specialist, Mahina Patterson, by email at firstname.lastname@example.org or phone at 808-887-6411.